 Note: An error in how I calculated d in the equations herein was pointed out to me.
-I’m revising this post accordingly within a few hours of initial publication.
+I revised this post accordingly within a few hours of initial publication.

 The model of a car negotiating a slalom that produced the equation T = (pi/8) x (d/G)^0.5 in CVD5 is based on the math of a sine curve which looks like this, which is the curve for y = 1sin(0.04x):

 Fig. 1 Approximately 80′ Slalom Sine Curve